gbeckers/Darr/README.rst

     want to archive them into a single file first (zip, tar).
-  - In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large.
-    Diskarray's way of storing data is thus space-inefficient if you have zillions of very small data arrays stored separately.
+  - In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large. dArray's way of storing data is thus space-inefficient if you have zillions of very small data arrays stored separately.

 Requirements
 ------------

-DiskArray requires Python 3.6+ and NumPy.
+dArray requires Python 3.6+ and NumPy.

 Development and Contributing
 ----------------------------